-Pierre Laurent entered the École Polytechnique in Paris in 1830, in the year of the July Revolution which forced King Charles X from the throne and led to the rule of Louis-Philippe.
+After about ten years in Cheltenham, England, the family returned to France.
+Pierre Alphonse entered the École Polytechnique in Paris in 1830, in the year of the July Revolution which forced King Charles X from the throne and led to the rule of Louis-Philippe.
 Laurent graduated from the École Polytechnique in 1832, being one of the best students in his year, and entered the engineering corps as second lieutenant.
 He then attended the École d'Application at Metz until he was sent to Algeria.

-Laurent returned to France from Algeria around 1840 and spent six years directing operations for the enlargement of the port of Le Havre on the English Channel coast.
+On 11 February 1840, Laurent's mother, who had been living at 14 rue du Regard, Paris, died.
+Her name appears in the French version of Eléonore-Françoise Chesser on her death certificate.
+Laurent's father outlived his wife by about a year and Pierre Michel Laurent died in Paris on 25 February 1841.
+Laurent had returned to France from Algeria around 1840 and spent six years directing operations for the enlargement of the port of Le Havre on the English Channel coast.
 Rouen had been the main French port up to the nineteenth century but the hydraulic construction projects on which Laurent worked in Le Havre turned it into France's main seaport.
 It is clear that Laurent was a good engineer, putting his deep theoretical knowledge to good practical use.
-Itard writes :-
+Jean Itard writes :-

-Laurent was married and had three children.
-He died at the young age of 41 and after his death his widow arranged for two more of his memoirs to be presented to the Academy of Sciences.
+Laurent died at the young age of 41 probably as a consequence of overwork over many years when he was carrying out a demanding job yet producing a large number of mathematical papers at the same time.
+After his death his widow arranged for two more of his memoirs to be presented to the Academy of Sciences.
 Examen de la théorie de la lumière dans le système des ondes Ⓣ was considered by Cauchy who proposed that Laurent's memoir should be approved and published in the Recueil des savants étrangers Ⓣ but again it was never published.
-The second Mémoire sur la théorie des imaginaires, sur l'équilibre des températures et sur l'équilibre d'élasticité Ⓣ was published in Journal de l'École Polytechnique in 1863.
+The second, Mémoire sur la théorie des imaginaires, sur l'équilibre des températures et sur l'équilibre d'élasticité Ⓣ, was published in Journal de l'École Polytechnique but it did not appear until 1863.

 Article by: J J O'Connor and E F Robertson